rbleattler/mdop-docs/mdop/appv-v5/how-to-configure-access-to-packages-by-using-the-management-console-50.md

 ---
 title: Configure Access to Packages by Using the Management Console
-description: How to Configure Access to Packages by Using the Management Console
+description: How to configure access to packages by using the Management Console in App-V 5.0.
 author: aczechowski
 ms.assetid: 8f4c91e4-f4e6-48cf-aa94-6085a054e8f7
 ms.reviewer: